hrgdavor/java-hipster-ioc/README.md

 - Bean is allowed to depend on the context in which it is defined ( not allowed to use inside the constructor, just store the reference, and use later

 non goals as it stands, not written in stone

+- Lazy loading,
-- Lazy loading, not supported out of the box, closely following [stable values](stable.values.md)
+  - closely following [stable values](stable.values.md) as alternative
-  - beans in context are created immediately (no need fo eagerLoad)
+  - beans in context are created immediately (also means there is no need for eagerLoad)

 generated code style
 - beans without dependencies are created in field initializer of ContextImpl